riffomonas/RR_R25_2014/research_plan.md

 We hope that this project will be a seed to engage other developers and the microbiome community, in general, improve the reproducibility of microbiome research.
-All instructional materials will be made freely available through a website at www.retromonas.org.
-To disseminate these materials we will several avenues.
+All instructional materials will be made freely available through a website at www.riffomonas.org.
+To disseminate these materials we will pursue several avenues.
 We will:

 * Utilize social media (e.g. Twitter and blogs) to promote a reproducible microbiome research initiative.
 This will create enthusiasm in the microbiome